What is a Foundation School?

 Our final strand is in personalising support.
 Becoming a doctor can be tough, and we want to help this go smoothly.
-We have an f2 to f1 mentorship programme to support that step from medical student to doctor, resilience training workshops, careers and professional workshops.
-We are supportive of those requiring part time training [LTFTT] and if required time out of training or inter-foundation school transfers.
+We have an F2 to F1 mentorship programme to support that step from medical student to doctor, resilience training workshops, careers and professional workshops.
+We are supportive of those requiring part time training [aka Less Than Full Time Training] and if required time out of training or inter-foundation school transfers.
 For our new to the UK doctors, we provide an extended induction - paid!
 We have shadowing at the trust they will work, as well as a custom made course including simulation and communication skills, and understanding how the NHS works.
-We also have an excellent professional support unit for those that need a little more.
+We also have an excellent Professional Support and Wellbeing service for those that need a little more support.

 As the Foundation School Director for both Foundation Schools in the East of England, I would like to welcome you to our site.
 I hope this is informative, and I look forward to supporting you as one of our Foundation trainees.